micmejia/bible-dump/NKJV/Jeremiah/Jer 31.md

 And there shall dwell in Judah itself, and in all its cities together, farmers and those going out with flocks.

 ###### 25
-For I have [^g]satiated the weary soul, and I have replenished every sorrowful soul."
+For I have satiated the weary soul, and I have replenished every sorrowful soul."

 ###### 26
 After this I awoke and looked around, and my sleep was sweet to me.